Seitenbau/stu/README.md

 # Build STU

 Either use provided gradlew or you need gradle (<2.0) 1.8 installed.
-STU cannot currently only compile with an JDK 1.7.
+STU currently only compiles with a JDK 1.7.

 	gradlew build